NoahNguyenbot/noahnguyenbot.github.io/essays/smart-questions-essay.md

 ## The importance of asking smart questions
 In the world of software engineering, effective communication is important, not only for collaborations but also for seeking help from places like Stack Overflow.
 One of the most important aspects of this communication is the ability to ask questions "the smart way," described by Eric S. Raymond in his essay "How to Ask Questions the Smart Way."
 He emphasizes clarity, prior research, specificity, and respect for the responders time, which collectively lead to more productive interactions.
 Smart questions promote efficient problem-solving, build professional reputation, and contribute to collective knowledge.
-On the other hand, poorly asked questions can waste time, frustrate responders, and hinder personal growth.
+On the other hand, poorly asked questions can waste time, frustrate responders, and stunt personal growth.

 ## The Value of Smart Questions: Example from Stack Overflow